ypriverol/github-paper/document/manuscript.md

 "commit often, as most as you can, perfection later", one can keep track of the development in small incremental changes.
 At any time it is possible to go back to a previous version.
 In larger projects, multiple users contribute to the same repository.

+## Rule 3.
+Use Branches

 To manage concurrent developments with commits to the same repository several approaches are commonly used.
 The most common way is to use Git branches to separate different lines of development.
 Active development is often performed on a development branch and stable versions as e.g. those used for a software release are kept in a master branch.
 In practice, developers work on one or several features or improvements.
-To keep commits of the different features logically separated, distinct branches are typically used and merged into the development line once they are finished.
+To keep commits of the different features logically separated, distinct branches are typically used.
+Later, when development is complete and none of the tests fail (see Rule X) new features can be merged back into the development line or master branch.
+During such a development, the original branch might continuously be developed and other features might be merged into the master branch.
+Nevertheless, one can always pull the currently up-to date master branch into once fork, always allowing to react or adapt to the changes in the code.
 In projects involving more than one contributor, everyone wants to be sure that the contributions of others increase the quality and move the project forward.
 Forking a repository and providing pull-requests provide an easy way for collaboration inside